top of page

 The Yamaha TX16W is a 2U rack sampler released by Yamaha in 1988.

-At the point of powering up the sampler you had to load an operating systems from disk.
-This was not unusual for samplers that were released around this time thinking specifically about the Ensoniq EPS-16 Plus, Roland S-50 and Roland S-750 which are other samplers in my collection release about the same timeframe.
+At the point of powering up the sampler you had to load an operating system from disk.
+This was not unusual for samplers that were released around this time.
+And I am thinking specifically about the Ensoniq EPS-16 Plus, Roland S-50 and Roland S-750 which are other samplers in my collection release about the same timeframe.
 In 1988 there was a memory shortage and 1Mb of RAM in a PC could cost up to £300.
-Giving the instrument a cost of £2,000 when new.
+Giving this instrument a cost of £2,000 when new.

 Between version 1 and version 2.1 Yamaha only really implemented minor bug fixes and did little to fix the convoluted user interface that many musicians complained about.
 Although I have discovered that between version 1 and version 2.1 Yamaha did move features about e.g. in version 1 disk format is Utility>4 and in version 2.1 format is Utility>6.

 However, many users moved off the Yamaha operating system for the Typhoon operating system developed by NuEdge.
-Of course the two operating systems are incompatible requiring samples created in the Yamaha operating system to be converted to the Typhoon operating system.
-However there was no way to go the other way!
+Of course, the two operating systems are incompatible requiring samples created in the Yamaha operating system to be converted to the Typhoon operating system.
+However, there was no way to go the other way!
+But then if you have switched to Typhoon, why would you?

-A key advantage between the Yamaha operating system and the Typhoon operating system is the disk formating.
+A key differentiator between the Yamaha operating system and the Typhoon operating system is the disk file operating system.
 Yamaha used a version of FAT12 which was common in the early PC market.
-I said a version as Yamaha did something strange with sector 1 during the formating which means that modern PC's will corrupt any Yamaha TX16W disk put into them.
-So my advice is don't do this!.
-Where as the Typhoon operating system formatted the disk with a standard FAT12 that could be read by a PC.
+I said a version as Yamaha did something strange with sector 1 during the formatting which means that modern PC's will corrupt any Yamaha TX16W disk put into them.
+So, my advice is don't do this!
+Whereas the Typhoon operating system formatted the disk with a standard FAT12 that could be read by a PC without being corrupted.

 Something New?
 Subscribe to be notified